Hamline University required all students and employees to comply with the COVID-19 Vaccine Policy.

 Please call the Canvas helpline, or make an appointment with Nicole Nelson regarding your Canvas course.
 Due to social distancing requirements, CSD Agents are not able to offer face-to-face one-on-one consultations.

-Effective July 8 the University Archives are closed to the users following the elimination of the University Archivist position.
-For additional information, contact University Librarian, Terry Metz, at (651) 523-2160 or firstname.lastname@example.org.
+Effective July 8, 2020 the University Archives are closed to users following the elimination of the University Archivist position.
+For additional information, contact University Librarian, Terry Metz, at (651) 523-2160 or email@example.com.
 Watch for further updates on the archives webpage.

-Due to the need to quarantine circulating items between each user, for up to 72 hours, the library has decided to eliminate loaning physical reserves items during fall term 2020.
+The library no longer runs a physical reserves item loaning program.
 Instead, we recommend replacing your physical content with e-content and linking it in a Leganto reading list, or directly in Canvas.
 Your library liaison can help you with this process.

-Yes, but these items have to be quarantined and cleaned between users before they are loaned again, so many of them may be unavailable at any given time.
-The CSD highly encourages users to purchase personal copies of these items.
+Yes, these items are still loanable.
+Another option is to purchase personal copies of these items.
 The Hamline Bookstore has earbuds with microphones for sale for $10.

-Yes, CLIC libraries are willing to loan their physical items to Hamline users via the once daily (M-F) courier delivery service between our schools.
-Please do not attempt to visit other schools’ libraries directly at this time to borrow items.
-Please calculate additional wait times to receive items sent from other lenders, as all physical items are quarantined at Hamline for 3 days when they arrive, before getting processed and placed on hold for your pickup.
+Yes, MnPALS partner libraries are willing to loan their physical items to Hamline users via the once daily (M-F) courier delivery service between our schools.
+Please do not attempt to visit other schools’ libraries directly to borrow items.
 We do not mail physical resources directly to borrowers.
 Lending libraries determine the due dates of the materials they lend.
-These due dates could change in a COVID environment.

 The university cleaning crews wipe down high touch areas, such as tabletops, during overnight building cleanings.
 The university also provides each campus building a supply of spray cleaner and wipes which allows a Hamline user to self-clean a space prior to and after using it.
 Look around your study area to locate the nearest “Sanitizing Station” offering the cleaning supplies to self-clean the study space you plan to use.
 Cleaning supplies are available to end users to wipe down keyboards and mice and digital imagers.